Kerry Washington talks paternity bombshell, eating disorder, contemplating suicide and more with Robin Roberts

 After touching on some of the party habits Washington had developed behind closed doors as a teenager, using things like alcohol, weed, food and sex to act out, the Scandal star said that by the time she got to college it had turned into extreme self abuse in the form of an eating disorder, involving “starvation, binge eating, body obsession and compulsive exercise.”

 Eventually Washington began to realize that she was really trying to hurt herself with these behaviors.
-Roberts asked if she had considered suicide and Washington said, “yeah,” calling it, “tiny little acts of trying to destroy myself.”
+Roberts asked if she had considered suicide and Washington replied, “Yeah,” calling it, “Tiny little acts of trying to destroy myself.”

 She went on to describe to Roberts how that led her to do something she had never done before.

 "The first time that I actually got on my knees and prayed to some power greater than myself to say like, 'I can't do this.
-I need some help,' was with my eating disorder," Washington said.
+I need some help with my eating disorder," Washington said.

 Washington’s childhood trauma